brightcove/BCOVSpecs/README.md

 BCOVSpecs
 =========

-This Cocoapods repository contains Brightcove-hosted podspecs.
-To add this repository to your environment, simply call `pod repo add BCOVSpecs https://github.com/brightcove/BCOVSpecs.git` from the commandline.
+This CocoaPods repository contains Brightcove-hosted Podspec files.
+To add this repository to your environment, run `pod repo add BCOVSpecs https://github.com/brightcove/BCOVSpecs.git` from the command line.